 I left the castle with these questions.
-We had some time before our van returned.
 We stopped at the restaurant in the visitor center.
 There were pies, cookies, chocolates, tea, and coffee.
-We all ordered something to eat and drink.
 I ordered coffee and a piece of cheesecake.
 I asked my group if they knew who built the castle.
 No one had the answer.
 The information desk wouldn’t give me an answer.
 Is it a secret?
 I want to know.

 The van arrives.
 The rain slows to an annoying drizzle.
 I am disappointed.
 I would like to spend more time at the castle.
 We drive down the road and I can’t resist turning around and looking at the castle tower.
 It is so tall and profound.
 I can imagine what the life of the people outside of the castle and inside the castle was like.
 Two completely different groups occupying the same land.